Google Is Hiding Your Videos—How Smart SEO Can Make Them Go Viral

 Hosting a video on your website sounds smart.
 But unless you’ve got a fast server, it might be killing your rankings.
 Large video files eat up bandwidth and slow everything down.
 And Google hates slow pages.

 A better option?
 YouTube or Vimeo.
 Upload there, then embed the video on your site.
 Google owns YouTube.
 That means YouTube videos often rank higher and faster than videos hosted elsewhere.
-And fine-tuning YouTube titles, tags, and descriptions gives you double the ranking power—on both Google and YouTube search.
+And optimizing YouTube titles, tags, and descriptions gives you double the ranking power—on both Google and YouTube search.

 How Comrade Web Helps Businesses Get Their Videos Seen